2026/27 Memberships now open

 Feral Fish

-• While feral fish may be a source of food for water birds and turtles, they can negatively impact aquatic ecosystems through a) competing with native species in the consumption of a wide range of food items, b) uprooting of large aquatic plants (macrophytes), which adversely affects water quality, c) predation on fish and frogs, or their larvae, and invertebrates, and (d) transmitting parasites to native fish.
+• While feral fish may be a source of food for water birds and turtles, they can have a negative impact on aquatic ecosystems by a) competing with native species in the consumption of a wide range of food items, b) uprooting of large aquatic plants (macrophytes), which adversely affects water quality, c) predation on fish and frogs, or their larvae, and invertebrates, and (d) transmitting parasites to native fish.

-• Several types of feral fish have been identified in Western Australia, the most frequent of which found in Herdsman Lake are Koi Carp (Cyprinus rubrofuscus), Goldfish (Carassius auratus), Eastern Gambusia (Gambusia holbrooki; also known as mosquitofish), and Pearl Cichlids (Geophagus brasiliensis).
+• The most commonly detected feral fish in Herdsman Lake are Koi Carp (Cyprinus rubrofuscus), Goldfish (Carassius auratus), Eastern Gambusia (Gambusia holbrooki; also known as mosquitofish), and Pearl Cichlids (Geophagus brasiliensis).

 Dr Mark Allen (Harry Butler Institute, Murdoch Uni) holds a carp caught in Herdsman Lake inJune 2023